Event box

 This presentation focuses on unusual and often controversial incidents and events.
 Topics include the plot to bomb the White House, the strange case of Ulric Dahlgren and the plot to kill the Confederate President, the spy who was hung twice and buried in three places, dueling generals, murders, the plot to burn New York, sensational trials, and the stories of eccentric and unusual personalities and events.

-Presented by Herb Kaufman, M.Ed., Historian
+Presented by Herb Kaufman, M.Ed., Historian.

 Sponsored by the Friends of Huntingdon Valley Library.